mahesh147/BookList/README.md

 ## Note

-I made this repo is purely made for reference purposes only.
+I made this repo purely made for reference purposes only.
 Might be proven useful when working with other projects.